 7a.
 SMF to UPF (PSA): N4 Session Modification Request(DL CN Tunnel Info of the I-UPF).

-If the SMF provides the DL CN Tunnel Info of the I-UPF to the UPF(PSA).
+The SMF provides the DL CN Tunnel Info of the I-UPF to the UPF(PSA).

-7b.
+If old I-UPF controlled by SMF does not exist and if different CN Tunnel Info need to be used by PSA UPF, i.e. the CN Tunnel Info at the PSA for N3 and N9 are different, the CN Tunnel Info at the PSA for N9 needs to be allocated.
+The CN Tunnel Info is provided from UPF to SMF in the response.7b.
 UPF (PSA) to SMF: N4 Session Modification Response.

 The PDU Session Anchor responds with the N4 Session Modification Response message after requested PDU Sessions are switched.
 At this point, PDU Session Anchor starts sending downlink packets to the Target NG-RAN via I-UPF.